|Rewards Rating:||4.6 / 5|

 In a Nutshell:

-A good value for Hilton hotel fans, the Honors Ascend card makes it easy to quickly earn free night’s stays by offering a substantial introductory bonus and an ample point bonus on gas, restaurant, airfare and hotel purchases.
-(Terms apply)
+A good value for Hilton hotel fans, the Honors Surpass card makes it easy to quickly earn free nights with an ample point bonus on U.S. gas station, U.S restaurant, U.S. supermarket and Hilton hotel purchases and it also comes with a substantial welcome bonus.

-Other Notable Features: Automatic gold status, Diamond status each year you spend $40,000, 25% bonus on Honors base points, free weekend night each year you spend $15,000, 5th night free, free room upgrades, 10 free Priority Pass lounge passes, no foreign transaction fee (See rates and fees), baggage insurance, return protection, purchase protection, entertainment access
+Other Notable Features: Automatic gold status, Diamond status each year you spend $40,000, 25% bonus on Honors base points, free night reward each year you spend $15,000, 5th night free, free room upgrades, no foreign transaction fee (see rates and fees), purchase protection, entertainment access

-With a generous introductory bonus, great earning rate and plenty of additional perks, the Hilton Honors American Express Ascend card is a rewarding option for any Hilton loyalist.
-For a modest $95 annual fee, the Ascend card is packed with value.
+With a generous introductory bonus, great earning rate and plenty of additional perks, the Hilton Honors American Express Surpass card is a rewarding option for any Hilton loyalist.
+For a modest $150 annual fee, the Surpass card is packed with value.

-On top of a generous introductory bonus the Hilton Honors Ascend includes a free weekend night any year you spend $15,000.
-This is within our estimated spend level for the average cardholder and can save you a lot on a rewards night stay – especially when you pair it with other rewards or a fifth night free (read on for more information on this perk).
+On top of a generous introductory bonus, the Hilton Honors Surpass includes a free night reward any year you spend $15,000.
+This is within our estimated spend level for the average cardholder and can save you a lot on a rewards night stay – especially when you pair it with other rewards or a fifth consecutive night free.

 This is a very lucrative earning rate, but keep in mind that Hilton points don’t stretch quite as far as the average rewards point.